Home Data Solidity Programming Essentials - Second Edition

 • A contract account sending Ether to an externally owned account in a transaction

-• Deployment of a smart contract: An externally owned account can deploy a contract using a transaction in EVM.
+• Deployment of a smart contract: An externally owned account can deploy a contract using a transaction in an EVM.

 • Using or invoking a function within a contract: Executing a function in a contract that changes state is considered a transaction in Ethereum.
 If executing a function does not change a state, it does not require a transaction.